 Teachers and group leaders are advised to carry out a preliminary visit in advance of their trip in order to conduct their own risk assessment.
+Please email [email protected] to book.
 Responsibility for the group visiting HMS Belfast remains with the leaders/teachers at all times.

 Everyday hazards such as slipping, tripping or falling on stairs, trapping fingers in doors and cuts and bruises are inherent in all environments.
 The following site-specific factors should be considered in relation to the needs of each group member.

-HMS Belfast is a historic warship and many of the original features have been retained to ensure that the ship remains as authentic as possible.
-Therefore there are hazards that cannot be avoided.
+HMS Belfast is an historic warship and many of the original features have been retained to ensure that the ship remains as authentic as possible.
+Therefore, there are hazards that cannot be avoided.

 - HMS Belfast is moored on the south bank of the River Thames.